jeremiahsnapp/dev-lxc/README.md

 ### Features

 1. LXC 1.0 Containers - Resource efficient servers with fast start/stop times and standard init
-2. Btrfs - Storage efficient container backend provides fast container cloning
+2. Btrfs - Efficient storage backend provides fast, lightweight container cloning
 3. Dnsmasq - DHCP networking and DNS resolution
 4. Base platforms - Containers that are built to resemble a traditional server
-5. ruby-lxc - Ruby bindings for LXC
+5. ruby-lxc - Ruby bindings for liblxc
 6. YAML - Simple, customizable definition of clusters; No more setting ENV variables
-7. Build process closely models the docs instructions
+7. Build process closely models online installation documentation

-Its containers, standard init, networking and build process are designed to be similar to what you would build if you follow the product installation documentation so the end result is a cluster that is relatively similar to a more traditionally built cluster.
+Its containers, standard init, networking and build process are designed to be similar to what you would build if you follow the online installation documentation so the end result is a cluster that is relatively similar to a more traditionally built cluster.

-The Btrfs backed clones provides a quick clean slate which is so helpful especially for experimenting and troubleshooting.
+The Btrfs backed clones provide a quick clean slate which is helpful especially for experimenting and troubleshooting.
 Or it can be used to build a customized cluster for demo purposes and be able to bring it up quickly and reliably.

 While most of the plumbing is already in place for an HA cluster it actually can't be